SabatierBoris/CecileWebSite/README.md

 ###Enjoy !!!

 #Help
-While wsgi.py it run, it's should work with it.
-But I don't have time for testing all environement.
+Until wsgi.py it run, it's should work with it.
+But I don't have time for testing every environements.
-So do not esitate to add your integration's procedure.
+So do not hesitate to add your integration's procedure.